WHY THOMPSONS SOLICITORS SHOULD BE YOUR FIRST CHOICE WHEN MAKING A COMPENSATION CLAIM AFTER AN ACCIDENT IN A PUBLIC PLACE

 Every day, across the UK, people are injured or involved in avoidable accidents in public places – from beaches to parks, restaurants to supermarkets, car parks and shops.
 The type and severity of these personal injuries can vary significantly.

 Businesses, councils and local authorities have a duty of care to those visiting their premises or using their roads, for example, to ensure they are safe and that any risk to public safety is minimised.

-Thompsons Solicitors has a team of personal injury experts nation-wide, who have extensive experience in running successful personal injury compensation claims for people who have been injured in accidents in public places – from sprained ankles and broken bones, to scarring and more serious injuries.
+Thompsons Solicitors has a team of personal injury experts nation-wide, who have extensive experience in running successful public liability claims for people who have been injured in accidents in public places – from sprained ankles and broken bones, to scarring and more serious injuries.

-If you would like to make a personal injury compensation claim after being injured or involved in an accident in a public place, Thompsons Solicitors is ready to help.
+If you would like to make a public liability claim after being injured or involved in an accident in a public place, Thompsons Solicitors is ready to help.
 Call our experts on 0800 0 224 224 for a no-obligation discussion about your case.

 9 COMMONLY-ASKED QUESTIONS ABOUT ACCIDENT IN PUBLIC CLAIMS

 Any accident that happens in a place open and accessible to the public, whether indoors or outdoors, can be considered a public place accident.
 Also known as public liability accidents, they could involve being injured as a result of, for example, an accident in the street, an accident in a shop or your local supermarket, gym accidents, leisure centre accidents, or even accidents at theme parks.

 2. What is a public place accident compensation claim?

 An accident in public accident compensation claim is the legal process of seeking financial compensation for an injury sustained in a public space because of someone else’s fault.
 It is the responsibility of the injured person’s legal representative to prove that someone else was responsible – or negligent - for the accident, and that it was this accident that caused your injuries.

 3. What types of accidents in public places can you claim compensation for?